dkechag/Benchmark-DKbench/README.md

  * **Digest:** Creates MD5, SH1 and SHA-512 digests of a large string.
 500x
  * **HTML::FormatText:** Converts HTML to text for 2 sample wiki pages 5 times x 2 layouts each.
  * **Math::DCT:** Does 1 million 8x8 DCT transforms and 50k 32x32 transforms.
  * **Moose:** Creates 150k small Moose objects.
-Not the most useful benchmark  (Moose is too slow, surely you are using Moo/Mouse etc instead?), but it is still quite commonly used.
+Not the most useful benchmark, Moose is too slow (surely you are using Moo/Mouse etc instead?), but it is still quite commonly used.
- * **Primes:** Calculates all primes up to 10 million, 5 times.
-Small number with repeat was chosen to keep low memory (this is a Perl function).
+ * **Primes:** Calculates all primes up to 10 million, x5 times.
+Small number with repeat was chosen to keep low memory (this is a pure Perl function).
  * **Regex/Replace:** Concatenates 3 wiki pages into a byte string then counts matches of 3 typical regexes (for names, emails, URIs) and replaces html tags with their contents (starting with the innermost).
 25 repeats.
  * **Regex/Replace utf8:** Exactly the same as above, but reads into a utf8 string.
-Perl version can make a big difference, as unicode behaviour has changed.
+Perl version can make a big difference, as unicode behaviour has changed (old Perl versions are faster but less strict in general).
  * **Test Moose:** Runs 110 tests from the Moose 2.2201 test suite.
-The least CPU-intensive test, most of the time will loading the interpreter and the Moose module each time, which is representative of default perl unit test suite runs.
+The least CPU-intensive test, most of the time will be spent loading the interpreter and the Moose module for each test, which is behaviour representative of how a perl test suite runs by default.

 ### License